EscapeCharacter-dev/Bolt/README.md

 ...
 Maybe.
 Bolt is made as a modern programming language using modern concepts.

 # Can I use my C code in Bolt?
 Yes, but it can be tricky for beginners.
+For example, printf:<br/>
-For example, printf:\n `extern int printf(format, ...) :: (string, enumerable);`
+`extern int printf(format, ...) :: (string, enumerable);`